 Where Prince Of Darkness really chills is in its authentically weird imagery.
 It's a film where mirrors become portals and people receive messages from the future in the form of an eerie, recurring dream.
 It's also a film where Alice Cooper memorably kills a random guy using half a bicycle.
 Disjointed it may be, but there's a lot of good stuff in Prince Of Darkness.

-Halloween is a masterpiece.
-It's one of those rare movies where everything works.
-It may be a twist on the tale that Psycho started, but there's no denying it has an enduring power that puts it streets ahead of most other slasher movies and it's influence is still felt today in movies like last year's It Follows.
+Halloween is a masterpiece as one of those rare movies where everything works.
+It may be a twist on the tale that Psycho started, but there's no denying it has an enduring power that puts it streets ahead of most other slasher movies.
+It's influence is still felt today even through to recent things like It Follows.

 Part of its brilliance was the change of location.
 Suddenly horror wasn't in a haunted house or remote hotel it was on nice suburban streets.
 Michael Myers is a frightening boogeyman because, unlike Freddy Krueger, he could be real (ignore the many improbable hoops the non-Carpenter directed sequels jump through to keep him alive).
-His boiler-suit and unreadable mask (actually based on William Shatner!) is a haunting visual and his weapon of choice a simple kitchen knife is terrifying.
-It has the best score too, with a wonderfully haunting theme that sounds like it's been composed by naughty goblins.
-Halloween isn't just Carpenter's scariest movie it's arguably his best full stop.
+His boiler-suit and unreadable face (actually made from a William Shatner mask spray painted white) is a haunting visual, while his weapon of choice - a simple kitchen knife - is terrifyingly ordinary.
+It has the best score too, with a wonderfully haunting theme making it not just Carpenter's scariest movie but arguably his best full stop.